hjbotha/mbcg/README.md

 -l Width of each line.
 Default: 1\
 -d Do not delete original .png files during processing
    Move to processed directory instead
+-i Resize barcode to this width after generation.
+Defaults to barcode width.